joshnesbitt/joshnesbitt/src/content/thought/non-performative-allyship.md

 ## Data Guides You

 If you want allyship to be taken seriously, tie it to business metrics.
 Retention, innovation, market relevance, these all improve when teams are diverse and feel psychologically safe.

 Ask yourself: are we losing talented people because they don’t feel heard?
 Are we missing markets because our product teams aren’t representative?
 When we create more diverse teams, we stand a better chance of making products that meet the needs of diverse markets.

 Here are some things you can do right now if you're wondering what more you can do:

-1. Mentor and Sponsor Thoughtfully: Private mentorship is valuable, but public sponsorship, amplifying voices in meetings, giving credit, and creating visibility, changes culture.
+1. **Mentor and Sponsor Thoughtfully:** Private mentorship is valuable, but public sponsorship, amplifying voices in meetings, giving credit, and creating visibility, changes culture.
-1. Audit and Adjust: Review hiring, promotion, and team dynamics for bias.
+1. **Audit and Adjust:** Review hiring, promotion, and team dynamics for bias.
 Start with the basics: blind hiring, inclusive language, balanced interview panels.
-1. Build Feedback Loops: Don’t assume you’re doing it right.
+1. **Build Feedback Loops:** Don’t assume you’re doing it right.
 Ask the people you’re trying to support whether your actions are working.
 Then adjust accordingly.
 Do not be afraid to do this.

 ## You Don’t Need Permission

 You don’t need permission to be an ally.
-And you certainly don’t need to wait for a DEI committee or a global movement to tell you it’s time.
-If you're unfortunate enough to read the news often, you'll know the world needs more of this.
+And you certainly don’t need to wait for a DEI group or a global movement to tell you it’s time.
+If you're unfortunate enough to read the news often, you'll know by now the world needs more of this.

 Just start.
 Build momentum.
 Lead by example.

-And don’t forget, allyship isn’t about being seen as a “good person.”
+Allyship isn’t about being seen as a “good person.”
 It’s about building the kind of communities, company and industry where more people can thrive.